SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/DAQLogfiles.md

 Additional artdaq logfiles from each machine are stored in a directory with a bit confusing name `/daq/log/pmt` including both files marked with timestamps, and symlinks which include the run numbers.

+### DAQInterface
+A single file with logs from DAQInterface is in: `/daq/log/DAQInterface_partition1.log`.
+This is a file to check if a run crashes before starts.
+It also includes timestamps of run start and stop.

 ### File Transfer Service

 Logs for Xporter, FTS and File Cleanup are stored in `/daq/log/fts_logs`.